rowland/activerecord-fb-adapter/README.md

 The default Firebird administrator username and password are **SYSDBA** and **masterkey**, you may have to adjust this to your installation.

-Currently the adapter does not supports the "rake db:create" task, so in order to create the database you must add the "create: true" option; with this switch the first time the adapter tries to connect to the database it will be created if it doesn't exists.
+With the "create: true" option, a database will be created the first time the adapter tries to connect if it doesn't exist.
+Alternatively, if you're using Rails 4 or greater, you can use the "rake db:create" task.

 5) Start the rails server in development mode